Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

     -   The `++add++` namespace adapter looks up the FTI with the given name, and gets its `factory` property.
     -   The `factory` property of an FTI gives the name of a particular `zope.component.interfaces.IFactory` utility, which is used later to construct an instance of the content object.
-        Dexterity automatically registers a factory instance for each type, with a name that matches the type name, although it is possible to use an existing factory name in a new type.
+        Dexterity automatically registers a factory instance for each type, with a name that matches the type name, although it's possible to use an existing factory name in a new type.
         This allows administrators to create new "logical" types that are functionally identical to an existing type.
     -   The `++add++` namespace adapter looks up the actual form to render as a multi-adapter from `(context, request, fti)` to `Interface` with a name matching the `factory` property.
         Recall that a standard view is a multi-adapter from `(context, request)` to `Interface` with a name matching the URL segment for which the view is looked up.